 Be as thorough as possible when reviewing your credit reports for accuracy, because these details are important parts of your credit score.

 If you do find any errors, you may want to start the process of formally filing a dispute to have them resolved.

-Begin by gathering any supporting documents, which may include invoices, bank statements or court documents.
+Begin by gathering any supporting documents, which may include invoices or bank statements.

-Once you have gathered them, the Federal Trade Commission has provided two helpful dispute letter templates and you will need both.
-One letter will be sent to the credit reporting agency you’re filing the dispute with, and the other is for the information provider (the person, company, or organization that provided the incorrect information to the credit bureau).
+Once you have gathered them, the Federal Trade Commission has provided helpful dispute letter templates that you could use to communicate with the credit reporting agency and the information provider (the person, company, or organization that provided the information to the credit bureau).

 Make sure you provide copies of the relevant supporting documents and never send the originals.
 You may want to consider sending your letters by certified mail, with “return receipt requested,” so you can track everything and confirm when each respective party has received your letter.

 If a credit bureau removes any errors from your report, it may impact your score.
-Whether your credit score changes depends on the nature of your dispute.
+Whether your credit score changes or not, it depends on the nature of your dispute.